xlhhai/xlhhai.github.io/_posts/2016-10-14-why-does-siri-seem-so-dumb.md

 tags: E2C
 ---

-This article is from [The Verge](http://www.theverge.com/2016/10/12/13251068/walt-mossberg-apple-siri-is-dumb) by Mossberg and I chose it to practice my English to Chinese translation.
+This article is from [The Verge](http://www.theverge.com/2016/10/12/13251068/walt-mossberg-apple-siri-is-dumb) by Mossberg and I chose it to practice my English-to-Chinese translation.

 Mossberg: Why does Siri seem so dumb?